Socorro Branch of the First Unitarian Church

 Community/Justice work: We “own” a mile of Highway 60 near Box Canyon for periodic cleanup.
 Members also work around the community at places like Puerto Seguro (homeless shelter).

-Through a program called “Change for Change,” the coins collected in the morning offertory are contributed to community organizations such as the Socorro Storehouse (2015 & 2017), and rotate annually based on the interests of the congregation and community needs.
-Previous recipients include Magdalena’s Food Bank (2014) and Puerto Seguro (2013 & 2016).
+Through a program called “Change for Change,” the coins collected in the morning offertory are contributed to community organizations such as the Animal Protective Association of Socorro (2018) and La Vida Felicidad (2018), and rotate annually based on the interests of the congregation and community needs.
+Previous recipients include Magdalena’s Food Bank (2014), Puerto Seguro (2013 & 2016), and Socorro Storehouse (2015 & 2017)

 Contact: For more information, Richard Sonnenfeld at firstname.lastname@example.org or 575-838-7113.